Thousands march through Brussels against health measures

 — Semita Salutis (@SemitaSalutis) November 21, 2021

 The City of Brussels authorised the demonstration, said Brussels-Ixelles police spokeswoman Ilse Van de keere.
 A route to the rue de la Loi was agreed upon with the police.
-“We are expecting several thousand participants,” Ilse Van de Keere, spokesperson for the Brussels police, told HLN.
+“We are expecting several thousand participants,” Van de Keere told HLN.
 “Our people will accompany the crowd from the North Station to Kleine Wetstraat, as is always the case when a demonstration is authorised.”

 Police have said they do not expect protests to end in a similar situation to the riots in Rotterdam on Friday evening.
 “The Police is prepared, is consulting with the organisers and will take the necessary measures,” Van de keere said.